 How do I report suspected child abuse or sexual misconduct?

 The SafeSport Act requires “Covered Individuals” to report suspected child abuse within 24 hours.
+“Covered Individuals” to whom this obligation extends include any adult who is authorized to interact with minor or amateur athletes at a facility under the jurisdiction of a national governing body such as USSF, but the law goes further and extends this obligation to “amateur sports organizations,” meaning any not-for-profit corporation, association, or other group organized in the United States that sponsors or arranges an amateur athletic competition out-of-state or internationally.
 If you are unsure of where to report in your state, search “[your State]” and “Mandatory Reporter” – many states have specified agencies (see, e.g., http://www.keepkidssafe.pa.gov/).
 If you cannot find such an agency or the Attorney General has not yet designated such an agency, contact local law enforcement.

 USSF operates an Integrity Hotline available HERE.
 In addition, reports may also be made to the Center for SafeSport, including on an anonymous basis, by visiting https://safesport.org and selecting the “Report a Concern” link, or by calling (720) 531-0340.
 Reports falling outside the jurisdiction of the U.S. Center for SafeSport may be referred to law enforcement and/or the applicable NGB or member entity.